thebailers/can-you-afford-that/README.md

 ## Setup
 (Currently setup with Firebase which is free for development: https://www.firebase.com/)

+- Setup your Firebase account, create a new base and make a not of the Firebase URL.
+You will need this in a minute.
 - Install NPM dependencies `npm install`
 - Rename scripts/config.js.dist to config.js and update it with your firebase URL
 - Run gulp tasks from the root `gulp`